John-Kingham/science-quiz/TESTING.md

 *Warning: Possible misuse of aria-label (fixed)*

-- This was caused by having an aria-label attribute on the body element to provide information to screen readers about the body's background image.
-This causes a warning because screen readers don't typically process to body element directly.
+- This was caused by an aria-label attribute on the body element that describes the body element's background image.
+However, screen readers don't typically announce the body, as body background images should be decorative rather than informational.
+- I had already fixed this in index.html during development, but forgot to fix it in 404.html.
+- I fixed this by removing the aria-label.

 ![404.html validation result](./docs/testing/validation-html-404.png)